tago-SE/Server-Dev-Labs/Lab3/Vertx/README.md

 1) Create a basic vert.x chat app with multiple clients connected to a single server.

-2) Check out examples of drawing graphs in real-time.
+2) Check out examples of what libraries to use to draw and update graphs in real-time.

 3) CRUD for saving and loading images and displaying them properly on the client side.